Are you getting enough nature?

 Nature in our hands

 Friends of the Earth has a 45-year track record of working with people to protect nature.
-There are plenty of ways to support our nature work, including signing our petition to double tree cover in the UK.
+There are plenty of ways to support our nature work, including signing our petition to double tree cover in the UK, or donating today.
 Thank you.